 Children of all ages may wonder about dying, life after death, and what happens to the body.
 It’s important to answer all of their questions.
 If not, they may imagine things that are worse than reality.
-Let them know that everything is being done to keep their loved one comfortable.
+Let them know that everything is being done to keep their loved ones comfortable.
 Tell them that you will keep them updated.
-And provide opportunities for them to say good-bye.
+And provide opportunities for them to say goodbye.

 Get and accept help